Become a Puppy Raiser

 - Young puppies must be supervised (or crated) throughout the day.

 - Puppy raiser is required to attend approved obedience classes.

 - Puppy raiser shall pay veterinary, feeding, and transportation costs to and from OccuPaws events.
 (All expenses are tax deductible).

-- Puppy shall live with puppy raiser until 12-18 months of age.
+- Puppy (or a rotation puppy) shall live with puppy raiser until 12-18 months of age.